Book Online With:

 Birth Control Injection

 The birth control injection contains a type of progestin called depot medroxyprogesterone acetate (DMPA).
 It works by preventing ovulation.
-Your ob-gyn or other health care professional will give you a shot of DMPA in your arm or buttock every 3 months.
+Your ob-gyn or other healthcare professional will give you a shot of DMPA in your arm or buttock every 3 months.
 You can get your first shot right after a vaginal or cesarean birth.

-The Benefits
+The Benefits of Birth Control Injection

 An injection does not interfere with sex.
 Almost all women are able to use the injection.

-Risks And Side Effects Of The Birth Control Injection
+Risks And Side Effects of The Birth Control Injection

 • An injection should not be used if you have multiple risk factors for cardiovascular disease.